 When people ask if vegetarian diets are “good,” the first thing that needs to be considered is “good for what and for who?”
 Depending on what outcome you look at, you can reach different conclusions as to whether a vegetarian diet is suitable.
 Apart from muscle gains and performance, there are many other outcomes that can make a diet “good” or “bad.”
 Many vegans are motivated by ethical reasons, wanting to reduce animal suffering, while others are motivated by improving sustainability and reducing the environmental impact of their diet (47).
 Indeed, red meat diets release 160-250% more CO2 than a corresponding vegan diet, depending on how much meat is consumed (46).
 You don’t need to give up meat completely though, as simply cutting back meat consumption to low levels will make your diet environmentally sustainable.
 Ethically, there is also much to be said, but that is a topic for another article.

 Today, we will focus on how the vegetarian diets impact HEALTH.
-Particularly, what athletes need to consider when on a plant-based diet.
+Particularly, what vegetarian and vegan athletes need to consider when on a plant-based diet.
 We will break down the differences between plant and animal protein, micronutrient considerations, and potential supplements that can be of benefit.
 The goal is to give concrete advice on food choices, doses, and supplements that can allow a vegetarian or vegan athlete to perform optimally.

 Before jumping into this topic, it is a good idea that you understand the limitations of doing studies on diets.
 Therefore, we recommend you read our Science Guide on the Problem with Diet Research.